niekvlessert/mus2kss/kss_creation_guide.md

 Be careful when dissambling MSX files; they have a 7 byte header.

-A closer look to a KSS file
+A closer look at a KSS file
 ===========================

 As an example I'll explain a KSS file that'll play a single FST 2.0 track.
 It can be created using the single_track.asm file.
 But just take it for granted for now, it's more about the information then creating your own file.